Rangers fend off elimination, top Penguins 5-1

 - Article by: WILL GRAVES

 - Associated Press

-Derick Brassard scored twice and Chris Kreider, Ryan McDonagh and Kevin Klein added their first goals of the postseason for New York while Henrik Lundqvist stopped 31 shots.
+Derick Brassard scored twice, Chris Kreider, Ryan McDonagh and Kevin Klein added their first goals of the postseason for New York and Henrik Lundqvist stopped 31 shots.

 St. Louis had one shot in 16:19 of ice time, all of it with his mother in his thoughts.